Genocides in history (1490 to 1914): French conquest of Algeria

-Ben Kiernan wrote in his book Blood and Soil: A World History of Genocide and Extermination from Sparta to Darfur on the French conquest of Algeria, that within three decades of the French conquest of Algeria in 1830, war, famine and disease had reduced the original population from 3 million by a figure ranging from 500,000 to 1,000,000.
+Ben Kiernan wrote in his book Blood and Soil: A World History of Genocide and Extermination from Sparta to Darfur on the French conquest of Algeria, that within three decades of the French conquest of Algeria in 1830, war, genocidal massacres, and famine had reduced the original population from 3 million by a figure ranging from 500,000 to 1,000,000.

 By 1875, the French conquest was complete.
 The war had killed approximately 825,000 indigenous Algerians since 1830.
-A long shadow of genocidal hatred persisted, provoking the French author to protest in 1882 that in Algeria, "we hear it repeated every day that we must expel the native and if necessary destroy him."
+A long shadow of genocidal hatred persisted, provoking a French author to protest in 1882 that in Algeria, "we hear it repeated every day that we must expel the native and if necessary destroy him."
 As a French statistical journal urged five years later, "the system of extermination must give way to a policy of penetration."

+Historian William Gallois argues that using a variety of frameworks, the conquest of Algeria should be considered a case of genocide.

 In response to France's recognition of Armenian genocide, Turkey accused France of committing genocide against 15% of Algeria's population.

+German East Africa

+The Maji Maji Rebellion (Maji-Maji-Aufstand, Vita vya Maji Maji), was an armed rebellion of Africans against German colonial rule in German East Africa.
+The war was triggered by German colonial policies which were designed to force the indigenous population to grow cotton for export.
+The war lasted from 1905 to 1907, during which 75,000 to 300,000 died, overwhelmingly from famine.
+The end of the war was followed by a period of famine, known as the Great Hunger (ukame), caused in large part by the scorched-earth policies used by governor von Götzen to suppress the rebellion.
+These tactics have been described by scholars as genocidal.